Skip to main content

 CollectorDescription

-RoutesAll registered routes with URIs, parameters, HTTP verbs, controllers, validation rules, and possible responses
+RoutesAll registered routes (URI, parameters, HTTP methods, controller, validation rules, responses)

 Inertia Shared DataGlobally shared Inertia.js props

-Inertia ComponentsInertia.js page components with their expected props
+Inertia ComponentsInertia.js page components and their expected props

 Installation